 If dining out and entertainment eat up a large portion of your monthly budget, the Capital One® Savor® Cash Rewards Credit Card might be the perfect card for your wallet.
-It offers 4% cash back on dining and entertainment — one of the best cash back rates around — and a reasonable annual fee of $0 intro for first year; $95 after that.
+It lets you Earn unlimited 4% cash back on dining and entertainment, 2% at grocery stores and 1% on all other purchases.
+This is one of the best cash back rates around — for a reasonable annual fee of $95.

 Capital One® Savor® Cash Rewards Credit Card Review: One of the best rewards cards for hitting the town